Why You’ll Love It

 - SLS Free

-Why You’ll Love Organic Dark Maple Syrup Grade A
+Why You’ll Love Organic Maple Syrup Grade A Dark Amber

 Whether used for flavoring warm pancakes, sweetening green smoothies, or to make Paleo breakfast sausages, Coombs Organic Dark Maple Syrup Grade A is a welcome addition to the kitchen.
 This premium dark amber syrup is produced late in the growing season, ensuring that the sugar content in the sap is at the lowest possible point.
 Extra boiling time in the production process also provides a strong maple flavor that isn’t overpowered by a load of extra sucrose, making each 12 oz. bottle not only tasty but also healthy.